 Work Friendships: Work has been the primary outlet for friendships.
 Call it a curse of a high achiever, or just the challenge of a natural introverts in roles where they have to talk to strangers all day.
 When we come home from work, we are done.
 Being around strangers is not comfortable.
 Work forces strangers to be together and not be strangers.

 Expensive Travel Year: Yeah, this would be on the list of terrible reasons to keep working.
 If we do, its tempting to sit up front on the plane a few times, especially on a long trip.
 Could we do it?
 We’ll see.

 So what does this all mean?
 One More Year is real, its real for almost every retiree unless you are fortunate enough to be booted out the door (with or without a golden parachute).
 The fear of the unknown is real and it will hit everyone on the journey to early retirement!

-There is some incredible work already posted by some other writers, you can find most of them through the following posts:
+There is some good work already posted by other authors, you can find most of them through the following posts: